History of the World, Part I: Production

 Brooks recalled that the inspiration for the film came about from an incident in 1979:

 Richard Pryor was to play the role of Josephus, but two days before he was to shoot his part he was hospitalized with serious burns in a much-publicized incident.
 Brooks was about to write the part out when Madeline Kahn suggested Gregory Hines.

 John Cleese was originally scheduled to play "Count de Monet" but due to scheduling conflicts Harvey Korman was instead cast.

+Orson Welles was slated to do five days worth of voice recording sessions as the Narrator, but he did his lines in just a few hours.

-Comicus' arrival at Caesar's palace was filmed at the Caesars Palace hotel in Las Vegas.
+Comicus's arrival at Caesar's palace was filmed at the Caesars Palace hotel in Las Vegas.

 One scene was removed from the final cut of the film that referred to the Three Mile Island accident.
 "I had a father and a mother," Brooks said, "made up to look like half a dog and half a cat as a result of a nuclear meltdown.
 But the audience was seriously chilled and didn't laugh, so I left it out."